 Hiring a licensed solar installer is critical.
 This helps ensure that the work is done correctly using current best installation practices.
 In Louisiana, contractors can earn a solar energy endorsement or classification, on their contracting license.
 To do this, they need to obtain electrical, mechanical, or building endorsements first, then pass a test or prove their certification with North American Board of Certified Energy Practitioners (NABCEP).

 Check TrustPilot, Google Reviews, the Better Business Bureau (BBB), and other review sites to see what past customers have to say about local solar installers.
-Detailed reviews can help you evaluate a provider's reliability and customer service.
+Detailed reviews can help you assess a provider's integrity and customer service.
 Avoid providers with few or mainly poor reviews.

-Quality solar installations should come with strong workmanship and performance guarantees.
-A workmanship warranty addresses any installation defects (such as poor alignment, poor wiring, or cracks in the panels), while a performance guarantee ensures a certain level of energy production.
-Strong guarantees demonstrate a company's confidence in its work.
+Top-notch solar installations should have strong workmanship and performance guarantees.
+A workmanship guarantee covers installation issues, such as poor alignment, poor wiring, or cracks in the panels.
+A performance warranty ensures a minimum energy output.
+Comprehensive guarantees indicate that a solar company believes in its work.

 Incentive Type: Property Tax Incentive